Welcome to Anatomy & Physiology!

 Extra Credit: I do not offer extra credit.

 Cell Phones: Cell phones are not permitted for use in class unless directed by the teacher.
-All cell phones should be put away before class starts and on silent or off.
-Students caught with a cell phone will have their phone taken up and given to the Assistant Principal.
+All cell phones and earbuds should be put away before class starts and on silent or off.
+Students caught with a cell phone will have their phone taken up for the remainder of class.
+A second violation and the phone will be given to the Assistant Principal.
 A parent must then come to pick up the phone and will be charged $15 for recovery.

 Retakes: The policy for my class is outlined below.
 Please review it carefully.